flyleeee/hugo-page/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Adversarial Robustness
-  - Interpretable Artificial Intelligence
   - Trustworthy Artificial Intelligence
-  - Protecting data copyright and privacy
+  # - Protecting data copyright and privacy
-  - Theoretical Machine Learning
+  # - Theoretical Machine Learning

 # Education to show in About widget
 education: